matsnowak/kafka-scribe/kafka_scribe_task_list.md

 ### Task 3
 - **ID:** 3
 - **Title:** Implement command-line argument parsing
-- **Status:** TODO
+- **Status:** COMPLETED
 - **Priority:** HIGH
 - **Description:** Set up the CLI interface structure using clap or similar library with support for the main commands (store, replay, stats, completion).
 - **Acceptance Criteria:**
-  - Command-line interface matches the design document
+  - Command-line interface matches the design document ✓
-  - Help information is comprehensive and includes examples
+  - Help information is comprehensive and includes examples ✓
-  - Subcommands are properly structured
+  - Subcommands are properly structured ✓
-  - Common options are implemented consistently
+  - Common options are implemented consistently ✓
 - **Dependencies:** 1
 - **Notes:** Follow the verb-noun structure described in the design document.
+COMPLETED: Implemented comprehensive CLI interface using clap with all commands and options from the design document.
+Added detailed help information with examples for each command.
+Ensured consistent option patterns across commands.

 ## Core Data Structures and Traits